austinstkong/NSW-SES-NITC/README.md

 I'm not a coder, so please forgive any poor implementations or dodgy code.
 I'm open to suggestions and if you'd like to contribute please get in touch.

-To install you'll need to install https://github.com/NSWSESMembers/pybeacon/archive/refs/heads/main.zip as well as the various librarys located in requirements.txt
+To install you'll need to install https://github.com/NSWSESMembers/pybeacon/archive/refs/heads/main.zip as well as the various librarys located in requirements.txt You'll also need to modify NITC/config.py to put in some details (SECRET KEY, USERNAME, PASSWORD and members.db location)

+As it's a FLASK application, you'll need to host accordingly.